saucelabs-ansible/ansible-logrotate/README.md

 * **logrotate_scripts**:
   list of logrotate scripts and the directives to use for the rotation, each list element should have the following keys:
-    * name - The name of the script that goes into /etc/logrotate.d/
+    * name: name of the script that goes into /etc/logrotate.d/
-    * path - Path to point logrotate to for the log rotation
+    * path: list of paths which need log rotation
-    * options - List of directives for logrotate, view the logrotate man page for specifics
+    * options: list of directives for logrotate, view the logrotate man page for specifics
-    * scripts - Dict of scripts for logrotate (see Example below)
+    * scripts: dictionary of scripts for logrotate (see Example below)

 ```
 logrotate_scripts: